tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 <img src="../img/ui1.png" width="700">

-- You can expand and shrink any of the panels by clicking the small arrows and dragging the three small lines in the bottom left and right corners of the page.
-To get back to the home page click the logo next to **Galaxy Tufts** on the top left of the page or the **Analyze Data** tab on the top of the page.
+- The panels can be expanded/minimized using the small arrows and dragging the three small lines in the bottom left and right corners of the page
+- To get back to the home page click the logo next to **Galaxy Tufts** on the top left of the page or the **Analyze Data** tab on the top of the page

 <img src="../img/bottomarrows.png" width="700">